kyoriku/regex-tutorial/tutorial/Password-Validation-Regex.md

 - **`{8,}`**: This quantifier specifies that the preceding element, which in this case is the character class **`[A-Za-z\d@$!%*?&]`**, must occur at least 8 times.
 The comma **`,`** after the lower bound **`8`** indicates that there is no upper limit to the number of occurrences.
 Therefore, the password can contain 8 or more characters.

-  > Example: `"PassWord123@$!"` matches because it contains at least 8 characters.
+  > Example: `"Password"` matches because it contains at least 8 characters.
 However `"pswd"` does not match because it does not meet the minimum length requirement of 8 characters.

   > ![8-character-length](../tutorial/images/8.png)